 Virtual function development

 Virtual function development also enables shorter development cycles.
 With its help, we can develop even complex systems within a short time and are thus ideally positioned for all future requirements.
-For virtual fraction development, we use current technologies such as Digital Twins (enabling rapid prototyping as well as development and testing without hardware) and artificial intelligence (to use information from all development stages in an automated way and increase the quality of the entire process chain).
+For virtual function development, we use current technologies such as Digital Twins (enabling rapid prototyping as well as development and testing without hardware) and artificial intelligence (to use information from all development stages in an automated way and increase the quality of the entire process chain).
 At all SAE levels, we consistently rely on automation, for example in test case generation and evaluation.
 In this way, we achieve optimal utilization of the SiL and HiL test benches (24/7) and increase the efficiency and speed of development.
 With our CoMPASS method (Comprehensive Model Based Predictive Analysis for Scenario Selection), we can generate automated test scenarios in a targeted manner, saving considerable time without compromising the informative value of the tests.

 In practice, we test assisted driving functions at our proving ground in Altenburg.
 It is available around the clock seven days a week and, thanks to its long track of more than two kilometers, also allows tests at high speeds.
 The test site in Altenburg has an extensive test and measurement infrastructure, including dummies, steering robots and a mobile traffic signal system.
 Thanks to its own charging infrastructure, tests of electric vehicles are easily possible.